r3-os/r3/examples/basic_rp_pico/README.md

      - Try `nix-shell -p gcc-arm-embedded` if you use Nix(OS)
  - [`elf2uf2`](https://github.com/raspberrypi/pico-sdk/tree/master/tools/elf2uf2) or [`elf2uf2-rs`](https://github.com/jonil/elf2uf2-rs)

-You also need a UART adapter to observe the program's output.
-Connect its RX to the pinout 1 (GPIO 0, UART0 TX) of the board.
-Configure the adapter's baudrate to 115200.

 First, place your Pico into BOOTSEL mode by holding the BOOTSEL button down while connecting it to your computer.
 You should see a volume named `RPI-RP2`  being mounted if your Pico has successfully entered BOOTSEL mode.

 After that, run the following commands (assuming `elf2uf2-rs` is installed):